ameliegodefroidt/statistics-for-business/README.md

 ```

 ##### 🚀 App 1: Variability

+This app introduces measures of **spread in data**:
+- Range, variance, and standard deviation
+- How spread changes when outliers are present
+- Visual comparisons of datasets with the same mean but different variability

+**Learning goal:** understand how different measures capture variation around the mean and why variability matters in business decisions.

+---

-### 🚀 App 2: Distributions
+##### 🚀 App 2: Distributions

-The first app included in this repository is designed for class participation.
 Students can enter their own values for three variables:

-- **Height (cm)**
+- Height (cm)
-- **Shoe size (EU)**
+- Shoe size (EU)
-- **Number of siblings**
+- Number of siblings

-The app then produces:
+The app produces:

-1. A histogram of heights (with optional normal curve overlay).
+- A histogram of heights (with optional normal curve overlay)
-2. A histogram of shoe sizes (with optional normal curve).
+- A histogram of shoe sizes (with optional normal curve)
-3. A bar chart of the number of siblings (to highlight a non-normal distribution).
+- A bar chart of siblings (to highlight a non-normal distribution)

-This illustrates that some data resemble the **normal distribution**, while other variables follow **different patterns**.

-#### 🎓 Learning Goals

-- Recognize that many variables cluster around the mean and resemble the **normal distribution**.
-- Understand that not all data are normal — discrete or skewed variables follow different distributions.
-- Gain intuition for why distributional assumptions matter in statistical analysis.
+**Learning goal:** recognize that some variables follow a normal distribution while others follow very different patterns.

 ---

+##### 🚀 App 3: Correlation

+Students enter paired data (e.g., study hours vs exam grades).
+The app shows:
+- A scatterplot of their data
+- The correlation coefficient
+- An optional line of best fit

+**Learning goal:** explore how correlation captures the strength and direction of relationships between two variables.

+---

 ## 👩‍🏫 Instructor

-This repository is maintained by **[Your Name]**, instructor of *Statistics for Business* at **[Your Institution]**.
+This repository is maintained by **[Your Name]**, instructor of *Statistics for Business* at **IESEG School of Management**.

 The aim is to make statistics more **interactive, intuitive, and engaging** by letting students experiment with data themselves.

----